-It is possible to change several images on the Customizations page.
-An image can be changed by uploading a new file, it is also possible to reset an image to the default WebCenter value.
+It is allowed to change several images on the Customizations page.
+An image can be changed by uploading a new file, or reset an image to the default WebCenter value.
 Any changes to the images are saved after clicking the page's main Save button.